-Summary of main issues raised by I&APs Summary of response from EAP No comments were received during the initial PPP period This was noted, and an Archaeological Impact Assessment and Palaeontological Letter of Exemption was compiled.
+Summary of main issues raised by I&APs Summary of response from EAP No comments were received during the initial PPP period

 COMMENTS AND RESPONSE REPORT

 The practitioner must record all comments received from I&APs and respond to each comment before the Draft BAR is submitted.
 The comments and responses must be captured in a comments and response report as prescribed in the EIA regulations and be attached to the Final BAR as Appendix E3.